KonstantinKuklin/HandlerSocketLibrary/README.md

  - Filters are temporarily unavailable on teams update.
  - The work with NULL is not good.
  - Single query execution.
+ - Cover all possibly errors with error classes.